 For the math, she was close to begin with, but I would supplement with some math problem sets of similar type questions for areas she didn’t know well, such as Matrix Algebra.
 I.e. if she got one question wrong that involved Matrix Algebra, I’d give her 20 more problems to do for homework from my not yet published math book series on the ACT.
 Same with Exponents, and any other rusty sections.

 Before she went in for the test, she had gotten two or so 36 composite scores on her practice tests and the others during that period were 35’s.

 What I always say is that your real test is unlikely to be your first “36” – if you can’t do it on a practice test it’s not likely to happen randomly– always try to prep to the point you want to achieve.
 Even then, there are no guarantees.
 I would say over half the students I tutor will score lower on their actual ACT than their highest to date ACT composite score.

 We crossed our fingers, and luckily, she walked out with a composite 36!

 Wow, that sounds like a ton of work.

 I agree!
 Aiming for perfection isn’t easy.
 I’ve had many other students score a 36 here or there on a practice test– most walked out though with a 35 overall.
-It’s tough to really get everything right all on one day.
+It’s really tough to get everything right all on one day.

 That’s not to say that every student who scores very high on the exam has to work as hard as this particular student did.
 For example, I’ve also coached a student to a 36 super score—but he did a more typical course of prep – about 4 ½ months of prep taking one test a week (about 16 full practice tests in total).
 He started around a 30-31 with his initial practice tests.
 And I’ve had many more score a 34 or 35 overall while starting anywhere from 28 to 32 overall, working for 2-6 months on the exam with a single test a week of practice.